-Battery life is one of the iPhone 11 series’ biggest selling points, but some iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max users are seeing their battery drain faster than normal.
-These issues are sometimes tricky to fix, but there are some things to try before downgrading or taking your phone into a store.
+Battery life is one of the iPhone 11 series’ biggest selling points, but some iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max users are seeing the battery drain faster than it should.
+Battery life issues are sometimes tricky to fix, but there are some things to try before downgrading or getting in touch with Apple customer service.

-A lot of the feedback has been great and many people are enjoying the performance they’re getting out of the new flagships.
-That said, we’re also hearing about some of the issues iPhone 11 users are facing in the early going.
+As we push deeper into 2020 we’re still getting a ton of feedback from iPhone 11 users.
+A lot of the feedback has been great and many people are enjoying the performance they’re getting out of the company’s current flagships.
+That said, we’re also hearing about issues iPhone 11 users are facing.